ADDICTION TO SOCIAL NETWORK AND ITS CONSEQUENCES

 3. These social networking sites have opened the opportunity for all the writers and bloggers to connect with their tech savvy clients to share your expertise and articles.
 Your audience will further share your articles, blog or expertise in their social circle, which further enhance your networks of the followers.

 4. Social networks have removed all the communication and interaction barriers, and now one can communicate his/her perception and thoughts over a variety of topics.
-Students and experts are able to share and communicate with like-minded people and can ask for the input and opinion on a particular topic.

 5. Another positive impact of social networking sites is to unite people on a huge platform for the achievement of some specific objective.
 This is very important to bring the positive change in society.